SHOCKING! Shweta Tiwari Accuses Husband Abhinav Kohli Of Domestic Violence; Files Complaint?

 Apparently, Abhinav was brought to the police station around 1 pm.
 They were at the police station for about four hours.
 Then they decided not to go legal way and to resolve the issue at home.

-Abhinav Abused Palak!
+Abhinav Abused Shweta's Daughter!

-But as per BollywoodLife report, complaint has been filed against Abhinav, which read, "The 38-years-old man had abused in filthy language to Shweta's daughter, Palak who is Abhinav's step-daughter.
+But as per BollywoodLife report, complaint has been filed against Abhinav, which read, "The 38-years-old man had abused in filthy language to Shweta's daughter, who is Abhinav's step-daughter.
 Shweta accused Abhinav of outraging the modesty of her daughter by passing very obscene comment and showing her obscene model's photo in his mobile since October 2017."

 Shweta Files Complaint Against Abhinav!